Syllabus

 Week 8

-Stochastic convergence of random sequences.
+Stochastic convergence.
 Laws of large numbers.

 Week 9